galantelab/reboot/docs/README.md

 ## Finding signatures of genes or transcripts

-   Reboot searches for a genetic signature (significance coefficients) correlated with patient survival based on a multivariate Cox regression of genes or transcripts.
+   Reboot searches in the **regression** module for a genetic signature (significance coefficients) correlated with patient survival based on a multivariate Cox regression of genes or transcripts.
 This module uses a LASSO algorithm combined with a bootstrap approach to deal with possible dimension vulnerabilities (especially when data has many attributes and few instances).

    In addition, a number of filters are implemented.
 Reboot analyses starts off by checking if the provided expression dataset has the minimum of 20 variables (genes/transcripts) necessary for the next steps to take place correctly.
 Also, a minimum of 10 samples is required due to cross validation steps performed to optimize LASSO coefficient choice.
 Then, data attributes with variance lower than a user-defined cut-off are removed.
 If a low variance is detected in the provided follow up times or  the proportion between individuals with diverging survival status (e.g., dead and alive) is greater than 80% or lower than 20%, the analysis halts and returns a warning due to possible convergence problems in the regression process.
 Prior to starting the analysis, a Schoenfeld's test filter is also performed in a univariate way to exclude variables which do not meet the proportional hazard assumptions of Cox models.
 Next, a Spearman’s correlation filter is applied for every iteration of the bootstrap process based on the user-defined allowed fraction of pairs with correlation coefficients higher than 0.8 and p-values lower than 0.05.
 To minimize false positives in the results, empirical coefficient cutoffs for genes/transcripts were established: genes with coefficients higher than 0.0035 are selected, whereas only transcripts with coefficients higher than 0.011 are chosen based on random bootstrap resampling analyses.